import numpy as np

 o flat_tri_ecmc

-Discrete derivative
+Discrete (exterior) derivative

 On a triangular mesh, there are two natural “derivatives”: for a per-vertex field, the difference across half-edges, and for a per-half-edge field, the circulation around a face (this is the basis of discrete exterior calculus).